radiac/cookieuse/README.md

             content: "I hope you like cookies, because now you have them."
         });
     });

+There is a more complicated example of how you could use it with Google Analytics in `example/example.js`.

 Then you'll need some rules in your CSS to style the overlay - this one will put a pale grey bar along the bottom: